 We’ve all heard myths.
 While you might not have necessarily heard about dental myths and misconceptions, they’re out there.
 Because we believe in education and helping you make informed decisions when it comes to your dental health, we’re here to cover some of those myths.
-Our article at a glance includes these 6 myths:
+Our article at a glance includes:

 6 Oral Health Myths We Learned From Our Parents